duplisea/climatestripes/README.md

 You may want to code missing data as white though in which case that could be deceptive take this plot from St Margaret’s Bay, NS, Canada for example.
-There are missing data around 2012 which are coded white.
-In the one below, “white” was added as the middle colour and different points along the gradients were marked with particular colours and this gives the light blues of the Climate Lab climate stripes.
+There are missing data around 2012 which are coded white and they may appear as average at quick glance.
+Of course you could use another distinctive colour for missing data.
 Experiment with different gradients and you may find something that works better for you.
 You could add as many colours as years even.

+    time.vector= stmargaretsbay$YEAR
+    temperature.vector= stmargaretsbay$metANN
+    temperature.vector[temperature.vector==999.9]=NA
     climate.col.stripes.f(time.vector= time.vector,temperature.vector= temperature.vector,
       colour.vec=c("navyblue","lightblue","white","red","darkred"),
       title=title.name,